WebDev9000/extra-network-browser/README.md

 With matching files of the same name ending in **.jpeg** in the same folder, max height 336px.  *(Width is auto-cropped to center at 224px)*

+Saving additional images as `filename.
+(1).jpeg`, `filename.
+(2).jpeg` and so on will populate a modal gallery popup.
+You can then navigate to the prev / next network card with the left / right arrow keys while the modal is open.

+To quickly rename a batch of images in this pattern in Windows, select multiple images, then rename them as `filename..jpeg` (two dots) -- windows will automatically add ` (1)`, ` (2)` and so on.

 ### Why only .JPEG?

 Currently this is to keep the file scanning time fast, and the image loading and memory requirements low.
 Using a single format means the application doesn't need to check for multiple possible formats per LoRA/checkpoint/etc, or load much larger PNG files.

 *Want to use .jpg, .png, or something else?
-Simply modify `api/index.js` and change `.jpeg`, around lines 45 and 83.*
+Simply modify `api/index.js` and change `const imgExt = 'jpeg`, around line 7.*

 <br />